sekhar546/sekhar546/README.md

 **ValueMomentum (November 2020 - June 2024)**
 - Architected and implemented a fully automated data pipeline integrating upstream and downstream systems (SnowFlake) using AWS Lambda, PySpark, and EMR, eliminating manual interventions and improving operational efficiency by 40%.
+- Proposed the implementation of Databricks within the project and conducted in-depth research on integrating Apache Iceberg tables, evaluating their compatibility with the existing architecture.
+Documented the advantages—such as support for open table formats, ACID transactions, schema and partition evolution, and vendor neutrality—and potential challenges to inform decision-making on adopting these technologies.
+- Designed and implemented ETL workflows to extract, transform, and load data from S3 into AWS Redshift, enabling high-performance analytics and reporting for business stakeholders.
+- Built reusable PySpark modules and Python frameworks for data validation, quality assurance, and transformation, supporting evolving business requirements and ensuring data integrity.
+- Leveraged AWS Athena to enable ad hoc querying and rapid data exploration directly on S3-stored datasets, reducing time-to-insight for data analysts and business users.
+- Automated data ingestion and transformation processes using AWS Glue, integrating data from multiple sources into Redshift and S3, and orchestrated workflows with Airflow for reliability and transparency.
-- Pioneered cost optimization strategies by leveraging spot instances, graviton processors, and managed scaling, resulting in monthly savings of $50K while maintaining high system performance.
+- Pioneered cost optimization strategies by leveraging spot instances, graviton processors, and managed scaling, optimized Redshift clusters for performance and cost, including workload management, partitioning, and data distribution strategies, resulting in a 30% reduction in query latency resulting in monthly savings of $50K while maintaining high system performance.
 - Revolutionized Spark processing efficiency by optimizing driver memory configurations in EMR clusters, reducing job failure rates to an industry-leading 0.05% and ensuring seamless data processing.
+- Developed automated data ingestion and transformation pipelines, leveraging PySpark for distributed processing and AWS Glue for orchestration, with outputs stored in S3 and loaded into Redshift for high-performance analytics.
-- Re-engineered the ETL architecture within the Hadoop ecosystem, achieving significant improvements in performance through advanced time and space complexity optimizations.
+- Re-engineered the data pipeline architecture within the Azure cloud ecosystem with Python - PySpark, achieving significant improvements in performance through advanced time and space complexity optimizations.
+- Developed data access and governance policies leveraging AWS IAM, S3 bucket policies, and Redshift permissions to ensure compliance and data security.
-- Transformed commission payout dashboards for insurance agents, enabling real-time review of omissions and target planning, which directly contributed to a 15% increase in customer business revenue.
+- Transformed commission payout dashboards in the Azure environment for insurance agents, enabling real-time review of omissions and target planning, which directly contributed to a 15% increase in customer business revenue.
-- Spearheaded the onboarding and upskilling of new team members, providing hands-on training in AWS, PySpark, SnowFlake, and Hadoop, enabling them to contribute to high-impact projects within weeks.
+- Spearheaded the onboarding and upskilling of new team members, providing hands-on training in AWS, PySpark, SnowFlake, and Azure, enabling them to contribute to high-impact projects within weeks.
-- Mentored junior engineers in best practices for ETL pipeline development, cloud cost optimization, and Agile methodologies, fostering a culture of continuous learning and innovation.
+- Mentored junior engineers in best practices for data pipeline development, cloud cost optimization, and Agile methodologies, fostering a culture of continuous learning and innovation.
-- Developed and delivered customized training programs on Spark memory optimization, AWS Glue, and Talend ETL, equipping the team with advanced skills to tackle complex data engineering challenges.
+- Developed and delivered customized training programs on Spark memory optimization, AWS Glue, Databricks, and Snowflake, equipping the team with advanced skills to tackle complex data engineering challenges.
 - Championed knowledge-sharing initiatives by conducting workshops on data architecture design and performance tuning, resulting in a 30% improvement in team productivity.
 - Built a collaborative learning environment by guiding team members through real-world use cases, enabling them to master Lambda functions, EMR clusters, and SnowFlake integrations.
 - Led code version control initiatives by managing the team’s codebase in GitLab, implementing a streamlined branching strategy to reduce merge conflicts and save significant time for the DevOps team.